Yuna Mizumori

-Yuna Mizumori (水森由菜, Mizumori Yuna) is a Japanese professional wrestler working for the World Wonder Ring Stardom where she is a member of the Cosmic Angels stable.
+Yuna Mizumori (水森由菜, Mizumori Yuna) is a Japanese professional wrestler working for the World Wonder Ring Stardom, where she is the current High Speed Champion in her first reign and a member of the Cosmic Angels stable.

 She is also known for her work in various promotions from the independent circuit such as Gatoh Move Pro Wrestling and Ganbare Pro-Wrestling.

 Professional wrestling career

 Independent circuit (2018–present)

 Mizumori is known for competing in various promotion of the Japanese independent scene.
 At SEAdLINNNG Shin-Kiba 10th NIGHT on February 28, 2019, she fell unsuccessfully challenged Nanae Takahashi for the Beyond the Sea Single Championship.
 At Seadlinnng Shin-Kiba Night! on October 27, 2021, Mizumori teamed up with Tokiko Kirihara and fell short to Las Fresa de Egoistas (Asuka and Makoto in a number one contendership match for the Beyond the Sea Tag Team Championship.
 At TJPW Inspiration #3, an event promoted by Tokyo Joshi Pro Wrestling on December 12, 2021, Mizumori teamed up with Saki in a losing effort against Magical Sugar Rabbits (Mizuki and Yuka Sakazaki).
 At WAVE PHASE 2 Reboot 3rd ~ NAMI 1, an event promoted by Pro Wrestling Wave on September 1, 2022, where she teamed up with Kohaku and Suzu Suzuki to defeat Haruka Umesaki, Manami and Rina Amikura as a result of a six-woman tag team match.